Touch Screen Information

 - Less Susceptible to Accidental Touch

-- Ability to use Finger or Stylus to Activate Touch Screen
+- Ability to use Finger or Stylus to Activate Touch

 - High Linear Analog Output